 We like neat solutions, so something that helps us charge our phones, plug in a fridge and see in the dark has got to be worth a look!
 We’ve tested a few power options for camping and outdoors and here are the results.

 Crusader Products have come up with the Powerpro electric hook-up for camping, caravanning and campervanning.
 It’s a big box of tricks with three 13amp plug sockets, three USB slots for charging phones and laptops, a detachable LED torch and, of course, a 15m cable with plug for hooking up to site electricity points.
 There’s also a polarity warning light for those odd sites where the wiring’s the wrong way round.

 They’re not light at 4.8kg but it’s a lot of kit in a fairly small package.
 The cost?
 Around £45.

 A more traditional alternative to the PowerPro is Outwell’s EHU mains roller.
 Again, a 15m cable, three sockets, two USB ports and a built-in light, plus polarity warning.
 This one rolls into a more conventional looking extension reel and weighs around 4kg.
 Cost?
 About £55 (cheaper for the version without USBs and light).

 If you don’t mind all that cable messing up your neat packing, the Crusader mains EHU unit is simple and cheap (around £30).

-These pocket chargers could be a valuable tool to have in your kit.
-Even on a campsite, there could be a use.
-We’ve often seen people leaving their phones plugged in to charge in the shower blocks.
+These pocket chargers are a valuable tool to have in your kit.
+On campsites, we’ve seen people leave their phones plugged in to charge in the shower blocks.
 While honesty is a hallmark of campers, we’ve always worried about the danger of phones getting knocked into sinks or soaking up condensation.
 Leaving a charging unit to recharge rather than the phone sounds like a good idea.